EN

 • Finally, the tangled web of life-threatening and mutually reinforcing global crises.
 Resultantly, "a world where no one knows what to expect next."

-3. Global Creativity Crisis: World's Underlying Crisis
+3. Creativity Crisis: World's Underlying, Unsuspected Crisis

-In near-total despair of the future, leading global observers variously portray our predicament as:
+In near-total despair of the future, leading global observers portray our predicament variously as:

 • "evolution or extinction"